ACCS CommissionersInformation about current Advisory Commission on Charter Schools members, including their terms of appointment and biographies.

 Dr. Sever has been a member of the Association of California School Administrators (ACSA) since 2001.
 He served as the Region IX ACSA president in 2015, the Area Curriculum and Instruction representative in 2013, and was the ACSA Region IX Public Relations Representative in 2014.

-Mr. Walmsley was appointed to the ACCS in January of 2020.
-His current term expires on December 31, 2020.
+Mr. Taylor was appointed to the ACCS in January of 2020.
+His current term expires December 31, 2022.

 Represents: Governing Boards of School Districts

 Mike Walsh is the co-founder and Chief Executive Officer of Beacon Results, an organizational growth and change management firm founded in 2005 that works primarily with school districts and nonprofits to help them develop and align their strategic plans.
 He has both a Bachelor of Arts and Master of Arts degree in Organizational Management and Organizational Leadership from Ashford University.